 About Tam Dean Burn

 Tam has been a professional actor and theatre maker for 40 years this year.
 As an actor he's played Roddy the barman in the iconic Scottish movie Local Hero and gangster Thomas McCabe in BBC's River City.
-He's had a long term working relationship with Irvine Welsh, narrating 10 of his audiobooks and touring internationally his one man show of Filth.
+His other recent TV work includes Trust Me season 2 (BBC), The Victim (BBC), Shadow and Bone (Netflix), Fortitude season 3 (Sky Atlantic) and Annika (UKTV).
+Tam has had a long term working relationship with Irvine Welsh, narrating 10 of his audiobooks and touring internationally his one man show of Filth.